Pehlwani

-Pehlwani, (पहलवानी) also known as Kushti, is a form of wrestling contested in South Asia.
+Pehlwani, also known as Kushti, is a form of wrestling contested in the Indian subcontinent.
 It was developed in the Mughal Empire by combining Persian Koshti pahlevani with influences from native Indian Malla-yuddha.
 The words pehlwani and kushti derive from the Persian terms pahlavani (heroic) and koshti (wrestling, lit. killing) respectively, meaning Heroic wrestling.
-A practitioner of this sport is referred to as a pehlwan (Persian word for hero) while teachers are known as ustad (Persian word for teacher or master).
+A practitioner of this sport is referred to as a pehlwan (Persian word for hero) while teachers are known as ustad (Persian word for teacher or master) or guru.

 One of the most famous practitioners of Pehlwani was The Great Gama (Ghulam Mohammad Baksh Butt), who is considered one of the greatest wrestlers of all time.
 Kodi Rammurthy Naidu was another example.
-Brahmdev Mishra was also a great example of Indian wrestler who was known for his technique and physique not only in India but all over the world.
-Pehlwani is one among the sports that influenced catch wrestling, which in turn partially inspired folkstyle wrestling, freestyle wrestling, and mixed martial arts (MMA).
+Brahmdev Mishra is another example of an Indian wrestler who was known for his technique and physique not only in India but all over the world.
+Pehlwani is one of the sports that influenced catch wrestling, which in turn partially inspired folkstyle wrestling, freestyle wrestling, and mixed martial arts (MMA).

+Etymology

+The word pahelwan is derived from the Persian word pahlavan, meaning "champion" or "warrior", originally used to refer to skilled warriors on the battlefield.

 History

 The ancient Indian form of wrestling is called malla-yuddha.
 Practiced at least since the 5th millennium BC, described in the 13th century treatise Malla Purana, it was the precursor of modern Kushti.
+There are references to wrestling in the two principal ancient Indian epics, the Mahabharata and Ramayana.
+In the Persian literary tradition, the Shahnama contains references to wrestling, with the greatest wrestler in the Persian tradition being regarded as Rustam.

 In the 16th century, northern India was conquered by the Central Asian Mughals, who were of Turko-Mongol descent.
 Through the influence of Iranian and Mongolian wrestling, given time, the local malla-yuddha was supplanted by Persian Koshti.
 Interestingly, the aspects of Malla-yuddha survived in the culture of the Akhad (wrestling academy): Students are expected to be vegetarian, cook, take care of the facility, and be celibate.

 Babur, the first Mughal emperor, was a wrestler himself and could reportedly run very fast for a long distance while holding a man under each arm.
 Mughal-era wrestlers sometimes even wore bagh naka on one hand, in a variation called naki ka kushti or "claw wrestling".